corbettwood/handbook/Hiring Documents/Guide to Your Equity.md

 At Popular Pays, we give equity grants in the form of Incentive Stock Options (ISOs).
 It’s called an option because you have the *option* to buy Popular Pays stock later at the same price it was worth when the option was granted.
 So if a share of Popular Pays stock is worth $1 today and we grow so it’s worth $20 in a few years, you’ll still be able to buy it for $1 (and then sell it immediately for a profit of $19).

+The reason we give stock options instead of straight stock is that it keeps you from being taxed on the stock until you actually use it.
+If we gave you $10,000 worth of Popular Pays stock today, you would have to pay thousands of dollars in taxes this year.
+If we give you options for $10,000 worth of stock, you don’t have to pay any taxes until you exercise them (more on exercising later).

+## 409a
-Popular Pays underwent a 409A valuation in May '16 that valued common stock at $.52 per share.
+Popular Pays underwent a 409A valuation in May 2016 that valued common stock at $.52 per share.
 This means that to excercise your stock, you'd need to pay $.52 per share.
 If you had 1 share, excercised it, and sold it for $1, then you'd keep $.48.
 See the "409a" section below.

-The reason we give stock options instead of straight stock is that it keeps you from being taxed on the stock until you actually use it.

-If we gave you $10,000 worth of Popular Pays stock today, you would have to pay thousands of dollars in taxes this year.
-If we give you options for $10,000 worth of stock, you don’t have to pay any taxes until you exercise them (more on exercising later).

 ## Vesting